Register of New Zealand

 Clerk, Pacific Islander’s Synod 2003

-Dismissed from Ministry in the Presbyterian Church of Aotearoa NZ Dec 2006
+Resigned from the Ministry of the Presbyterian Church of Aotearoa NZ, effective 30 May 2007

 FINCH, Rev Nelson Howard